 Detect European green crab at the earliest possible stage of invasion to increase the ability to control population and reduce green crab impacts.

 Build a long-term dataset on green crab and other mobile organisms living in soft sediment habitats to improve the understanding of Washington’s pocket estuaries and salt marshes, and track green crab impacts.

-Learn more about the European green crab threat and how Crab Team is working to address it in a recent webinar, by project lead Jeff Adams, summarizing the history of and local response to European green crab in the Salish Sea.
+Learn more about the European green crab threat and how Crab Team is working to address it in the First Detector webinar, which summarizes the history of and local response to European green crab in the Salish Sea.